The Girls (Blackpink song): Release

 Initially planned to be released simultaneously with the game release, the song and its music video were indefinitely delayed due to work on presenting the "highest-quality content" for the video taking "longer than expected."
 On July 4, the game team released a statement apologizing for the delay and announcing that the music video would be released in the game within a month.
 On August 3, they announced the official release date of "The Girls" in the game to be August 23.
 TakeOne Company also announced that a physical package, available in "Stella" and "Reve" versions and containing a QR code to download the song and lyrics, would be released two days later.
 On social media, the song's producer Ryan Tedder confirmed that "The Girls" would be introduced to streaming platforms as well as radio upon release.
 The song and its music video premiered in Blackpink: The Game on August 23, accompanied by a viewing party hosted on Blackpink's YouTube channel in which the group play several games and react to the video.
 Following the premiere, YG Entertainment announced with a teaser poster that "The Girls" would be officially released as a digital single on August 25.
 The song was sent for radio airplay in Italy on September 8.

 Music and lyrics

-"The Girls" features songwriting contributions from Ryan Tedder.
+"The Girls" features songwriting contributions from Blackpink members Jennie (left) and Rosé (right).

 "The Girls" serves as the soundtrack for the group's mobile game Blackpink: The Game, written and composed by Ryan Tedder alongside group members Jennie and Rosé with their frequent collaborator Danny Chung, in addition to Melanie Fontana, Michel 'Lindgren' Schulz, and Madison Love.
 It is an EDM and trap-based track that features hip-hop-leaning beats and a Turkish flute sound throughout the song.
 Its lyrics revolve around "the importance of being independent and courageous."